HULL KR AND RL CARES TEAM UP FOR BACK ONSIDE…

-There are two sessions per week taking place at Hull College Craven Park; Monday at 6.30pm and Wednesday at 6.30pm starting in the New Year.
+Rovers player Adam Rooks leads the sessions, which take place once a week at Hull College Craven Park; on Wednesdays at 6pm.
 Both of these sessions will take place in the North Stand Concourse.

 Chris Rostron, the Head of Rugby League Cares, said: “Back Onside is a brilliant way for men to rediscover the benefits of exercise in a safe and familiar environment, and with expert help from experienced Rugby League professionals.
 We all lead busy lives with work and family commitments and it’s often the case that men struggle to find the time or the inclination to exercise regularly.
 Once you stop doing something you enjoy, it can be hard to find the motivation to start again, which leads to many men missing out on the health benefits that come from being active.
 Back Onside aims to tackle that trend and provide men with the opportunity to work alongside current and retired Rugby League players in fixtures that combine exercise and activities with fun and banter.”